 The Early College @ Jones is an innovative way for high school students to earn a high school diploma while also earning college credits.
 Students may take college-level core academic classes such as Economics; English 1101 and 1102; Math 1111 and Math 1113; Music Appreciation; Speech 1101; Political Science 1101 (Gov); Psychology 1101; and US History 2112; students may also earn technical college certification in Animation and Game Design; Criminal Justice; Childcare Specialist; Design and Media Production; Firefighter; Health Information Technology; and Nurse Aid (CNA).
 The Hall County School District partners with Brenau University, Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment (previously MOWR) program on our Dual Enrollment Jones campus.
-Since the fall 2016, Brenau, LTC and UNG professors teach Dual Enrollment courses on the partnering Hall County's Early College @ Jones campus.
+Since the fall 2016, Brenau, LTC and UNG professors provide/teach Dual Enrollment courses on the partnering Hall County's Early College @ Jones campus.
 Transportation is provided for all qualified Dual Enrollment (DE) Hall County students during the school day to/from Jones and our Hall County high schools.